esarell/MscQuantumTech/README.md

 CNN_test.py
 -----------------------------------------------------------------------------------------------------------------------------------------

-The data for QCNN is stored in the file:
-Qdata_10.8.txt currently this data has a varience of 0.5 This was generated using either the Quantum_Data.py
+Note sin_generator.py is no longer used

 -----------------------------------------------------------------------------------------------------------------------------------------
 Hyperparameters are stored:
 Training.py

-These where the inital
-learning_rate = 0.01
+Currently best found hyper paramaters are learning_rate = 0.01
-batch_size = 25
+batch_size = 5
-epochs = 500
+epochs = 300

 Epochs currently determined by "steps" in QCNN_run.py Steps is not exactly the same as epochs, an epoch is when it runs through the whole data set the step is each step is just a different batch